roman-studer/fhnw-ds-hs2019-rockfall/README.md

 #### Overview
 This project was developed by me and my team during the first semester (2019) of our Data Science Bachelor program and includes an R-notebook where the **probability calculations** and a **Monte-Carlo simulation** can be found.
 The same calculations and simulations were also documented in a Jupyter notebook (in Python).
 This notebook is written in German.

-#### About the Project
-The aim of the project was to investigate the probability of a fatal accident caused by a rock fall.
-For this purpose we received a data set with almost 3 months of data on events on a Swiss mountain road.
-If the probability of a serious accident with fatal consequences exceeds a previously defined limit, the road must be closed.
-In our case the simulated and calculated probability exceeded the limit value.
-The results were communicated to the public in the form of a website.

 #### Getting started